emfulk/interproscan/slurm/Readme.md

 C. Some settings specific to our system:

 1. The XALT_EXECUTABLE_TRACKING variable in the slurm script is to disable this feature - it is not necessary and causes the Perl scripts to crash and fail
-1. [https://interproscan-docs.readthedocs.io/en/latest/ImprovingPerformance.html?highlight=cluster%20mode#running-interproscan-in-cluster-mode](Cluster mode) appears not to work.
+1. [Cluster mode](https://interproscan-docs.readthedocs.io/en/latest/ImprovingPerformance.html?highlight=cluster%20mode#running-interproscan-in-cluster-mode) appears not to work.
 More on this below.
 1. Requisite modules:
  1. Java > 11
  1. CGGcore/8.3.0